Opinion Polarization by Learning from Social Feedback: Model Behavior on Random Geometric Graphs

+Previous work by \cite{Flache2011small} has started to address the effect of network density and long-range ties on the polarization process generated by different microscopic assumptions.
+In their paper a model with positive social influence and selection based on homophily has been compared with a model where negative ties may form if opinions are too different and drive opinions still further apart.
+While increased global connectivity due to the introduction of long-range ties fosters integration and consensus in the former, it fosters polarization under the latter assumptions.

-We now characterize the model on random geometric graphs by looking at its long-run behavior as a function of the network density.
-Notice again that the network density relates to the threshold $r$ approximately as $\pi N r^2$ \citep{Penrose2003random} and density is in fact more suited to compare systems of different sizes ($N$).
-We consider the consensus probability (the fraction of realizations that end up with all agents in the same opinion state) and the dissimilarity polarization index \citep{Flache2011small} to identify the range of networks in which polarization may be observed.
-Fig. \ref{fig:ConsensusProbability} shows this for three different system sizes.
-Each data point is obtained by averaging over 100 realizations.
+In random geometric graphs, global connectivity is modulated by the distance threshold $r$.
+If the radius $r$ is very small -- that is, below the critical threshold of $r_c = 4.52 / N$ \citep{Dall2002random} -- the network consists of many disconnected components.
+As $r$ increases above the critical value ($r > r_c$), a giant connected component forms and the network becomes globally connected.
+In this experiment we aim to provide a more complete picture of the model behavior on random geometric graphs by looking at its long-run behavior as a function of the radius $r$.
+For this purpose, we consider the consensus probability (the fraction of realizations that end up with all agents in the same opinion state) and compare it to the fraction of graph realizations that consist of a single connected component.
+Notice that the latter is a very conservative measure of global connectivity because it considers graphs with a single isolated node as not connected.
+Fig. \ref{fig:ConsensusProbability} shows this for three different system sizes of 100, 200 and 500 agents.
+Each data point is obtained by averaging over 100 realizations of the model after $20000 \times N$ time steps.